alberterc/tabbed-social/README.md

 # Tabbed Social
-Frontend design of a website to open multiple social media in one browser tab.
+Frontend design of a concept website to open multiple social media in one browser tab.

 ## Tech Stack
 - Node.js v22.3.0